kshitijsankesara/Decision-Tree-and-Random-Forest-Model/README.md

 1. Checking data types
 2. Describing the numerical variables
 3. Dropping variables that are not significant
-4. Building histograms to understand distribution of the data
+4. Building histograms to understand the distribution of the data

 **Data Processing:**
-1. Creating list of categorical variables
+1. Creating a list of categorical variables
 2. Performing Label Encoding on categorical variables to convert them
-3. Seperating independent and dependent variables
+3. Separating independent and dependent variables

 **Decision Tree:**
 1. Fitting decision tree model using DecisionTreeClassifier